poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             logging.info(msg) # Message is standalone object, it can be replied, but no error is returned if not.
         #<<<<<<<<<<<<

-The messages can be replied, but nothing will happen if we don't.
+The messages can be replied, but nothing will happen otherwise.
-However, when we receive the Iq object, we should always reply.
+The Iq object, on the other hand, should always be replied.
 Otherwise, the error occurs on the client side due to the target timeout if the cell Iq won't reply with Iq with the same Id.

 Useful methods and misc.
 -----------------------